traktion/imim-blog/README.md

 ## Background

 _I Am Immutable_, or IMIM, is a blog application which is native to Autonomi.
-It allows a blog's articles to be persisted to the network and accessible _in perpetuity_.
+It allows a blog's articles to be persisted to the network and be accessible _in perpetuity_.

 You will not be mutable.
 Neither will your data.

-IMIM blogs are hosted on AntTP and can be viewed using a regular web browser.
+IMIM blogs are dependent on AntTP and can be viewed using a regular web browser.
 You can choose to use either a local instance of
 AntTP for maximum performance and privacy, or you can use a hosted gateway (such as https://anttp.antsnest.site/gimim).

 AntTP is an HTTP proxy, which provides an interface between your web browser and the Autonomi Network.
 You can find out more about